-I recently completed my PhD in the computer science department at Yale University in 2021 where I was advised by Smita Krishnaswamy.
+I completed my PhD in the computer science department at Yale University in 2021 where I was advised by Smita Krishnaswamy.
 My dissertation can be found here.
-My current research interests are in causal machine learning, deep learning, and optimal transport.
-I’m working on applying ideas from causality, optimal transport, graph signal processing, and deep learning towards biological, and particularly single-cell, questions.
+My research interests are in generative modeling, deep learning, and optimal transport.
+I’m working on applying ideas from generative modeling, causal discovery, optimal transport, and graph signal processing to understand how cells develop and respond to changing conditions.
+I’m also interested in generative models for protein design and cofounded Dreamfold to work on these problems.

-I grew up in Seattle, Washington, USA, and graduated from Tufts University in 2017 with a B.S. and M.S. in computer science.
-Outside of work I love sailing and running.
+I grew up in Seattle and graduated from Tufts University in 2017 with a BS and MS in computer science.
+Outside of work, I love sailing and running.
+I am the 2019 junior North American champion in the 505 class, and I recently ran my first 50 mile race the Vermont 50!

 PhD in Computer Science, 2021